Monte Carlo (2011 film): Production

 Monte Carlo is loosely based on the novel Headhunters by Jules Bass.
 The novel tells the story of four New Jersey women who pretend to be wealthy heiresses while searching for rich potential husbands in Monte Carlo.
 There, they meet four gigolos posing as wealthy playboys.
 Fox bought the film rights to the novel in 1999, three years prior to the novel's publication.
 In 2005, Hollywood trade magazine Variety announced that siblings Jez and John-Henry Butterworth would be writing the script.
 It was also reported that actress Nicole Kidman had signed on to play the lead, as well as to produce the film with Rick Schwartz.

 The Butterworths were later fired and Tom Bezucha was hired to direct and co-write Monte Carlo.
 Bezucha and Maria Maggenti turned in a draft of the screenplay by July 2007; it starred Kidman as "one of three Midwestern schoolteachers who decide to ditch a disappointing no-frills holiday in Paris and pose as wealthy women vacationing in Monaco".
 However, in 2010, executives had the film rewritten again after deciding that the film should have a more youthful spin.
 The updated script was co-written by Bezucha and April Blair, and changed the three school teachers to two college students and a recent high-school graduate.
 Monte Carlo was shot in Budapest, Hungary; Dunakeszi, Hungary; Paris, France; Harghita, Romania; and Monte Carlo, Monaco.
 It began filming in Harghita on May 5, 2010, and wrapped on July 7, 2010.
 It is the first film to use the film studio, Raleigh Studios Budapest.

 In March 2010, it was announced that Selena Gomez had been cast as one of the film's leads following the script's rewrite.
 For the role, Gomez spent several weeks learning to play polo, and practicing how to fake an English accent.
-Leighton Meester also negotiated a deal to star as one of the leads that month, and Katie Cassidy was cast as Emma in April.
+Leighton Meester also negotiated a deal to star as one of the leads that month and Katie Cassidy was cast as Emma in April.
 French actor Pierre Boulanger made his English-speaking feature debut in the film.

 Soundtrack

-The film's musical score was composed by Michael Giacchino.
+The film's musical score was composed by Michael Giacchino, conducted by Tim Simonec and performed by the Hollywood Studio Symphony.
 To coincide with the film's release, a soundtrack album was released by Varèse Sarabande on June 28, 2011.